byronbytes/NoLexa/README.md

 # NoLexa
 A multi-purpose tweaking tool to remove Amazon Alexa from your device for good.

-**NoLexa will be available for private testing in the Spring of 2023 due to other projects and the complexity of this project.**
+NoLexa will be available for beta testing in the Spring of 2023.

 ## Why?
-No one likes Amazon Alexa.
-It's been proven multiple times that Alexa listens to your conversations and sends the data to Amazon without your knowledge or consent.
+**No one likes Amazon Alexa.** It's been proven multiple times that Alexa listens to your conversations and sends the data to Amazon without your knowledge or consent.
 There is no complete way to delete Alexa, and the best you can do is disable it in the software, which still leaves a lot of unwanted traces.
 This is where NoLexa comes in handy.

 My mom is an avid hater against Alexa and even went as far as to drill out the microphone in the FireTV to prevent Alexa from listening in.
-My mom wanted to remove Alexa from the Kindle because in newer updates, it got more intrusive.
-So this is what gave me the idea to create this.
+She wanted to remove Alexa completely from the Kindle because in newer updates it got more intrusive and would keep on enabling after disabling it.

 ## Features
 - Remove Alexa from your Kindle Fire.
-(10% Complete)
-- View basic device information **(100% Complete)**
+- View basic device information and dump them to a text file.
-- Root your device.
-(5% Complete) **(May need to manually root.)**
+- Root your device. **(May need to manually root.)**
 - Built-in Package Manager.
-(45% Complete)
-- Install custom .apks from your computer. **(100% Complete)** (Testing Compatibility Issues)
+- Install custom .apks from your computer (aka sideloading).
 - Remove bloatware packages from your Kindle.
-(5% Complete)
-- Reboot your device into recovery mode or fastboot. **(100% Complete)**
+- Reboot your device into recovery mode or fastboot.
 - Disable OTA Upates.
-(0% Complete)
-- Dump all system information to a text file. **(95% Complete)**
-- Backup and Restore your device. **(100% Complete)**
+- Backup and Restore your device.
+- Take screen captures and recordings remotely.
+- Spoof your battery percentage.

  ## Supported Devices
 NoLexa currently is known to work on the following Kindle Fire Devices.
+If your model is not listed below there is a chance it may not be supported.

 - Fire HD 8 (2018) (Tested + Full Support)
 - Fire HD 8 (2017) (Tested + Full Support)